bravedave/c19/Readme.md

-## C19 - Simple Vistation Tracking
+## C19 - Simple Visitation Tracking

 With Covid19 it's necessary to record who is attending events.